fuma255/antispam-guard/README.md

-# antispam-guard
+# antispam-guard #
+* Tags:              comment, spam, antispam, comments, protection, prevention
+* Requires at least: 2.3
+* Tested up to:
+* License:           GPLv3

+# Do not use yet!!!
+The Plugin is not usable in this state of construction!

+## Description ##
 Say Goodbye to comment spam on your Processwire website.
 Antispam Guard blocks spam comments effectively and without captchas.
 It is free of charge, ad-free and compliant with European data privacy standards.

-# Do not use yet!!!
-The Plugin is not usable in this state of construction!

-# Feature/Settings Overview
+## Feature/Settings Overview ##
 - Trust approved commenters.
 - Trust commenters with a Gravatar.
 - Consider the comment time.